Awell05/ACwell-Portfolio/README.md

 ## Description

-Please view my portfolio of deployed web applications.
+View my portfolio of deployed web applications.
 By  developing my project, CSS knowledge were enhanced.
 <!-- Be sure to remove sections that are not applicable -->
 - What was your motivation?
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")